Anniepoo/swiplchrtut/basics.md

 .
 CHR looks for a rule to fire.
 It finds `foo(3)` in the store and grounds A to 3.
 .
 CHR then looks for `get_foo(3)` (since we've bound the variable), and, while there's a `get_foo` with an **unbound variable**, there isn't one with a 3.
 Oops.

-Getting information back from the store to Prolog is covered in [Getting](http://#Getting).
+Getting information back from the store to Prolog is covered in <<Getting, Getting>>.

 Operator
 ~~~~~~~~